Written by Ben Goodey | 15th August 2025

 Before: Your website was the source of truth.

-Now: LLMs are a product research assistant.
+Now: Large language models (LLMs) are a product research assistant.
 A new touchpoint at a critical stage in the buying journey.

 They’re the modern day gatekeepers, acting as the layer between you and your target audience, communicating on your behalf.